nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a tag to a task.

-Format: `tag INDEX t/TAGNAME`
+Format: `tag INDEX t/TAG [t/MORETAGS]`

-* Attaches a tag to the task associated with INDEX.
-Tag can be used to identify related tasks.
+* Attaches one or more tags to the task associated with INDEX.
+Tags can be used to identify related tasks.
-* If multiple arguments are found in the command, only the last one will be added

 Examples: